 DefinitionThis section has been translated automatically.

-Arachidonic acid (lat. arachis = "peanut") is an unsaturated C20 fatty acid, which is synthesized by most animal organisms (except cats), but not by plants.
-Depending on one's diet, it is taken up in large quantities through food.
+Arachidonic acid (lat. arachis = "peanut") is an unsaturated C20 fatty acid that is synthesized by most animal organisms (except cats), but not by plants.
+It is abundantly absorbed in the diet, depending on the dietary pattern.

-In membranes of animal cells, arachidonic acid is found in esterified (physiologically inactive) form as a component of lipids e.g. phospholipids.
+In membranes of animal cells, arachidonic acid occurs in esterified (physiologically inactive) form as a component of lipids e.g. phospholipids.

-The arachidonic acid is released from the cell membranes by the enzyme phospholipase A2 upon appropriate stimuli.
-The cytosolic, free arachidonic acid thus becomes biologically active and forms the starting point for the enzymatic synthesis of prostaglandins and leukotrienes.
-Furthermore, cytochrome P450 is able to oxidize the arachidonic acid.
+The cytosolic, free arachidonic acid thus becomes biologically active and forms the starting point for the enzymatic synthesis of:

 OccurrenceThis section has been translated automatically.